 The demand for telehealth in the United States has grown considerably in the past ten years.
 In 2017, patients were waiting an average of nearly 30 days to see their doctor, whose accessibility is growing increasingly scarce.
 It’s little wonder that from 2010-2017, the use of telehealth in hospitals increased from 35% to 76%, with nearly every state Medicaid program covering various aspects of telehealth services.

 That was before COVID-19.
 The pandemic has prompted a surge in telehealth services in the past year, as most states continue to restrict in-person visits for all but the most acute medical events.
-Even now, as we enter our second year of pandemic restrictions, telehealth services remain a top priority for many health plans and providers.
+Even now, telehealth services remain a top priority for many health plans and providers.

 “For years, telehealth has been considered the future of medicine – it just never became the present.
 Then, as the COVID-19 pandemic shut down doctors’ offices and clinics across the country, telemedicine suddenly became the only way patients could see their doctors and vice versa,” according to a USA Today article.
 “Telehealth use surged from 8% of Americans in December 2019 to 29% in May 2020 as primary care and mental health physicians and specialists turned to remote care out of necessity during the COVID-19 pandemic.”

 While telehealth has no doubt helped doctors stay connected to their patients for things like chronic disease management and assessing potential COVID-19 symptoms, sometimes a chat over videoconference just isn’t enough.

 What’s missing is the data.
 Especially for older patients and those with chronic diseases, information such as blood pressure, blood sugar, weight, heart rate, oxygen level, and lung function can be crucial for prescribing the right treatments and avoiding costly acute events.
 For a truly complete picture of a patient’s health, pairing remote patient monitoring (RPM) devices with telehealth is key.